Neural Wave Functions for Superfluids: FermiNet

 Each electron stream consists of several layers.
 At each layer $l\in\{0, \dots, L-1\}$, the outputs $\mathbf{h}^{l\alpha}_i$ and $\mathbf{h}^{l\alpha\beta}_{ij}$ from the streams are averaged and concatenated in the following way:

 The concatenated one-electron vectors are then passed into the next layer, as are the two-electron vectors:

 where $\mathbf{V}^l$ and $\mathbf{W}^l$ are matrices, $\mathbf{b}^l$ and $\mathbf{c}^l$ are vectors, and all of them are optimizable.
+We denote the number of hidden units in each layer in the one-electron stream by $n_l$ such that $\mathbf{h}^{l \alpha}_i \in \mathbb{R}^{n_l}, l \in \{0, 1, 2, \dots, L\}$ \footnote{ Although $n_l$ can be different in different layers, in practice, we use an equal number of hidden units in each layer except for the input layer, where $n_0$ is fixed by the number of particles in the system. }.
 The outputs from the final layer $L$ of the one-electron streams are used to build the many-particle FermiNet orbitals: